 Econsultancy recently reported that 73% of shopping carts are ‘left to become idle’.
 As a result, online retailers that don’t target these ‘could be’ customers really are missing out on a trick.
+It is key to focus on abandoned basket recovery emails.

 After all the blood, sweat and tears you put into coaxing potential customers to your site, designing and optimizing your landing pages, perfecting prices and meticulously mapping your customer’s journey, it would be a travesty to lose them at the final hurdle, wouldn’t it?